-African Safari Tips – Advice – Information for Uganda and Rwanda
+African Safari Tips – Advice – Information for Uganda

 African Safari Tips – Advice – Information for Uganda

 We bring years of Safari experience on board to make your time on Safari as smooth as possible that is why we put together the African Safari Tips – Advice – Information for you.

-An African Safari is not a visit to a zoo in the west, this is the African Wild in Uganda or Rwanda.
+An African Safari is not a visit to a zoo in the west.
+This is the African Wild in Uganda or Rwanda.
 You are in a different world, quite different from anywhere else in the world and it takes common sense – a sense of the wonders of each discovery on a game drive, walking safari, tracking of gorillas, chimpanzees or golden monkeys.

-Nothing is predictable but the wonder of it all.
+Nothing is predictable, but the wonder of it all.
 It also takes patience at times to see that pride of lions, that leopard, that shoebill stork and it is best if you have and keep a sense of humor as you experience authentic Africa in Uganda.

 What document will I need with me while on Safari?